Hepatitis Support and Treatment Program:

 There are several tests and evaluations that must occur to evaluate the need for treatment.
 One of the first test that must be completed is one that checks for the virus, the viral count, the viruses genotype and evidence of chronicity of disease (>6 months).
 Other evaluations include; other blood tests (chemistries, liver enzymes, blood counts etc), a physical examination, medical history, social assessment, abdominal ultrasound and other tests as needed.

 Direct support is a key component of this program, as support is provided throughout all phases of HCV treatment.
 One on one counseling and education is provided with a registered nurse.
 There is one central clinic but other clinics are held at other locations in the Windsor-Essex area.
 An addiction counselor and laboratory testing is available at the main site.
-Bi-weekly blood tests are required during treatment as are monthly appointments with the RN.
-Patients also have phone access to the RN in order to address any urgent concerns that may arise.
+Bi-weekly blood tests are required during treatment as are monthly appointments with the RPN.
+Patients also have phone access to the RPN in order to address any urgent concerns that may arise.
 Assistance is also provided in order to ensure that there is no financial burden due to medication costs.